6 Warning Signs of Diabetes: What if you are Prediabetic

 - Eat fruits in moderation.
 It depends on how your blood sugar is faring.
 One to two servings per day sounds best.

 - Say goodbye to white rice and refined flour (maida).
 Eat brown rice and whole grains.

 - Yes, you can have cheese, but low-fat version.
 Also, eat yogurt and peanut butter, but in moderation.

 Take small meals throughout the day to fight signs of diabetes.
 Do not leave a huge gap between meals.
 This can make your blood sugar go haywire.
 Eat something (healthy) every 2-3 hours to keep your blood glucose levels stable.
 This also keeps you energized and happy.
-Eat balanced diet.
+Eat a balanced diet.

 Never starve yourselves.

 People proudly say, "I work 20 hours a day!"
 Little do they know they are wrecking their bodies.

 Most of us take sleep for granted.
 In today's hectic and ambition-oriented lifestyle, it is regarded as a fad to sleep just 4-5 hours.

 Do you know a consistent lack of sleep lowers your body's capability to use insulin properly?
 Sound sleep is essential for a healthy body.

 Do you know the body repairs itself at night?